William Bonin: Early life

-Childhood

-William George Bonin was born in Willimantic, Connecticut, on January 8, 1947, the second of three sons to Robert Leonard Bonin Sr. and Alice Dorothy Cote.
-Both parents were alcoholics, and his father an ill-tempered World War II veteran who physically abused his wife and children.
-His mother suffered from severe mood swings and frequented a bingo parlor while her sons remained unattended.
-She was regarded as being a domineering and emasculating presence in Bonin's early life.
+William George Bonin was born in Willimantic, Connecticut, on January 8, 1947, the second of three sons to Robert Leonard Bonin Sr., a World War II veteran, and Alice Dorothy Cote.
+Both parents were alcoholics.
+His father physically abused his wife and children, while his mother had severe mood swings, and frequented a bingo parlor while her sons remained unattended.
+His older brother, Robert Jr., received the brunt of their father's abuse.
+Bonin's mother often left the children with their maternal grandfather, Edmond Cote.
+Edmond was a known child molester who had sexually abused Bonin's mother.
+She later speculated her father molested his grandsons.
+Bonin and his younger brother Paul were also left with Robert Jr., who belittled and beat them.

-In January 1950, Bonin's father —a compulsive gambler—gambled away their home in Andover, Connecticut, forcing the family to reside with Bonin's maternal grandmother in Willimantic.
-In spite of this dysfunctional environment, Bonin and his brothers were actively raised Catholic and baptized according to church doctrine.
-They attended St. Mary's Catholic School, where staff repeatedly made complaints of Bonin's aggression toward other students, truancy, and other misbehavior.
-After riding his bike into a group of young girls, he was briefly placed in juvenile hall.
-After returning home, he was reportedly more uncooperative toward his parents than before.
+In January 1950, Bonin's father gambled away the family home in Andover, Connecticut, forcing them to move in with Bonin's maternal grandmother, Bertha Florence Cote, in Willimantic.
+Bonin and his brothers were actively raised Catholic.
+They attended St. Mary's Catholic School, where staff complained that Bonin was misbehaving, being truant, and aggressive toward other students.
+Once, after riding his bike into a group of young girls, he was briefly placed in juvenile hall; after returning home, he was reportedly more uncooperative toward his parents than before.

-In September 1953, Bonin and his older brother, Robert Jr., were placed at the Franco-American School, a Catholic convent, in Lowell, Massachusetts.
+In September 1953, Bonin began attending the Franco-American School, a Catholic convent in Lowell, Massachusetts.
 The convent enforced harsh discipline by staff, with extreme assault being commonplace.
 Bonin recalled nuns forcing him to punch a fence when he misbehaved.
 Records indicate he was observed to function well in this structured environment.

-According to witnesses, Bonin was bullied, and was once sexually assaulted by an older boy in 1955.
-According to Bonin, the older boy approached Bonin for sex, and Bonin asked the boy to tie his hands behind his back, which he said would allow him to feel "secure and less frightened."
-Bonin was then bound and sexually assaulted.

-During this time at the convent, neither parent visited Bonin or his brother, and Bonin became worried his parents had died.
+According to witnesses, Bonin was bullied, and once, sexually assaulted by an older boy in 1955.
+According to Bonin, in the latter incident the older boy approached Bonin for sex, and Bonin asked the boy to tie his hands behind his back, so he could feel "secure and less frightened".
+The boy used Bonin's binding to sexually assault him.
+During this time at the convent, neither parent visited Bonin or his brother, and Bonin became worried they had died.

 Bonin was to remain at the convent until May 1955, when he returned to live with his parents in a home owned by Bonin's maternal grandfather in Mansfield.

-In Mansfield, Bonin attended Annie Vinton Elementary School with his younger brother Paul, where he was ridiculed as "Bugsie Bonin".
+There, Bonin attended Annie Vinton Elementary School, where he was bullied.
 He became a juvenile delinquent who quarreled with students.
-Bonin recalled feeling shame at his sexual attraction to younger children and male teachers.
-Neighbors later failed to recollect his parents spending time with their children, and one worried neighbor, observing they were unkempt and hungry, provided meals and clean clothes to Bonin and Paul out of sympathy.
+He recalled being sexually attracted to younger children and male teachers at that time, and feeling shame from it.
+Neighbors later failed to recollect his parents spending time with Bonin and Paul, and one worried neighbor provided them meals and clean clothes out of concern.

-Until Bonin's first incarceration, Bonin's mother often left the children with their maternal grandfather, a known child molester who had sexually abused her.
-She later speculated her father molested his grandsons.
-Bonin and Paul were also left with Robert Jr., who —having received the brunt of their father's abuse—often beat and belittled his siblings.